yaswanthpusuluri/maintenance-cost-prediction/README.md

 This application is containerized using Docker and deployed on Google Cloud Run.

-Deployment Platform
+# Deployment Platform

-- Google Cloud Run
+- Render Platform

 # Backend Deployment: